 Ever since discovering Ruby on Rails as a framework at the company I worked for first after my high-school diploma, it was a breeze to work with it.
 Never have I looked jealously at other frameworks like Express.js, Phoenix, or any others alike.
 I always felt heartwarming, just kicking up a new project with the

 rails new command, and scribbling a little further through the controllers, models (and if it's not an API, also through the views).
 There are many people saying "Ruby is dead, long live XYZ", where "XYZ" is often Node.js.
-However, I am also familiar with Node.js, and I am much more happy to just fiddle down an MVP with Ruby on Rails.
+However, I am also familiar with Node.js, and I am much happier to just fiddle down an MVP with Ruby on Rails.

 But just recently, in our newest project "Pupy", I discovered a rare issue, I didn't found any earlier: Race Conditions.
 After googling some time (For non-developers: Yeah, we also do this rarely), I found out about some solutions on how to fix a race condition very easily.
 Happily, it worked this easy for our project, however, we are all curious and I wanted to find out more about this topic.